thierrygosselin/assigner/README.md

-Genomic datasets produced by next-generation sequencing techniques that reduce the size of the genome (e.g. genotype-by-sequencing (GBS) and restriction-site-associated DNA sequencing (RADseq)) have a huge numbers of markers that hold great potential and promises for assignment analysis.
-After hitting the bioinformatic wall with the different workflows you’ll likely end up with several folders containing whitelist and blacklist of markers and individuals, data sets with various *de novo* and/or filtering parameters and … missing data.
+Genomic datasets produced by next-generation sequencing techniques that reduce the size of the genome (e.g. genotype-by-sequencing (GBS) and restriction-site-associated DNA sequencing (RADseq)) have a huge number of markers that hold great potential and promises for assignment analysis.
+After hitting the bioinformatic wall with the different workflow, you’ll likely end up with several folders containing whitelist and blacklist of markers and individuals, data sets with various *de novo* and/or filtering parameters and … missing data.
 This reality of GBS/RADseq data is quite hard on GUI software traditionally used for